TheCOBRALab/Knotergy/conda_recipe/README.md

 - Run `conda install --use-local knotergy` to install (case sensitive)
 - Run `Knotergy --help` to insure it installed properly (case sensitive)

+If you want to delete the package, run `conda remove Knotergy`

 ## Automated Package Upload